Mike-Banks/BankAppDemo/README.md

 # BANK APP DEMO

 A Banking app made for Android using Android Studio.
-No real money is involved, it is a project to showcase my skills in Android and Java.
+No real money is involved, it is a project to showcase my knowledge and practical skill in Android development with Java.
 The Application was developed using a MVC approach, with proper programming conventions and aappropriate data encapsulation.

 # ANDROID DEVELOPMENT CONCEPTS USED